 1 cup dark whole rye flour

 1. In a large bowl, mix the sponge ingredients.
 Cover and keep in a warm place for 30 minutes.

-2. Add the warm water, rye flour, millet flour, buckwheat flour, spelt flour, salt, coriander and dill seeds, and mix well.
+2. Add the warm water to the bowl, along with the rye flour, millet flour, buckwheat flour, spelt flour, salt, coriander and dill seeds, and mix well.
 (The dough should be quite soft and sticky.
 Don’t be tempted to add more flour).
-Add the oil and roll the dough in it.
+Once you form the dough, add the oil and roll the dough in it.
 Cover the bowl and keep in a warm place for about 50 minutes, or until the dough doubles in volume.

-3. Generously brush with oil two 10” (25cm) loaf pans and dust the bottom with some whole wheat flour.
-Add the hemp seeds, punch down the dough and mix again.
+4. Add the hemp seeds to the dough, punch it down and mix again.
 Divide the dough between the prepared pans.
 Cover the pans with plastic wrap and keep in a warm place for about 40 minutes, or until the dough reaches the rim of the pans.

-4. Preheat the oven to 345F (175C).
+5. Preheat the oven to 350F (175C).
 Place the uncovered pans on the middle rack of the oven, and bake for about 1 hour, until the breads form a noticeable brown crust.

-5. Take out of the oven and leave in the pans for 5 minutes.
-If needed, separate the bread from the sides of the pan with a dull knife.
-Turn over gently to release the breads, and then turn again, to place over a rack, to cool to room temperature.
+5. Take out of the oven and leave in the pans for 5 minutes before releasing from the pan.
+(If needed, separate the bread from the sides of the pan with a dull knife.)
+Place on a rack, crust side up, to cool to room temperature before slicing.